AdobeDocs/uix/src/pages/services/aem-assets-view/extension-development/index.md

 More details are described in [Local environment set up](../../../guides/local-environment).

-## Initialize our extension using the AIO CLI and generate a base structure from the template
+## Initialize your extension using the AIO CLI and generate a base structure from the template

-Firstly, we need to [sign in from CLI](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#3-signing-in-from-cli) and bootstrap our project.
+First, we need to [sign in from CLI](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#3-signing-in-from-cli) and bootstrap our project.
 Please complete all the steps described in [Code Generation for the Details View Extension in AEM Assets View](../code-generation).

 For the purposes of this guide, we will use